urbit/urbit.org-reloaded/content/grants/cypherscope-bot.md

 Milestone 1: Bot prototype + Moon deployment

-Estimated completion: 1 week
+Estimated completion: 2 week

 Payment: 1 star

 Create chatbot that responds to incoming messages in the format of "c {ticker} {time interval}" and return a chart image with relevant financial data.
 The bot should fetch data for any asset supported by TradingView API, such as stocks, crypto, forex, or metals.
 Deploy this prototype bot to a Moon.

-### Milestone 2: Ensure customers can add Cypher bot to their chats with ease.

-Estimated completion: 1 week

-Payment: 1 star

 Modify the chatbot framework we're using so that our Moon reacts when it is added to a new chat.
 When added, the bot displays a welcome message + menu.
 Add "c help" command for a full list of the bot's features.
 Ensure improper inputs like "c nonexistentTicker" returns a helpful error message.

-### Milestone 3: Add tests
+### Milestone 2: Accept payments

-Estimated completion: 1 week

-Payment: 1 star

-Add unit tests for command parsing, AWS, and image rendering logic.

-The following might be out of this contract's scope.

-### Milestone 4: Add paid tier to pay for S3 bucket

 Estimated completion: 2 weeks